 3.2 Customer Engagement

-This item asks about your processes for determining and customizing health care service offerings that serve your patients, other customers, and markets; for enabling patients and other customers to seek information and support; and for identifying patient and other customer groups and market segments.
-The item also asks how you build relationships with your patients and other customers and manage complaints.
-The aim of these efforts is to improve marketing, build a more patient- and other customer-focused culture, and enhance patient and other customer loyalty.
+This item asks about your processes for building relationships with patients and other customers; enabling them to seek information and support; and managing complaints.
+The item also asks how you determine patient and other customer satisfaction and dissatisfaction, and how you use the voice-of-the-customer data that you collect.
+The aim of these efforts is to build a more patient- and other customer‐focused culture, and enhance patient and other customer loyalty.

 Engagement as a strategic action.
 Customer engagement is a strategic action aimed at achieving such a degree of loyalty that the patient or other customer will advocate for your brand and health care service offerings.
 Achieving such loyalty requires a patient- and other customer-focused culture in your workforce based on a thorough understanding of your business strategy and your patients’ and other customers’ behaviors and preferences.

 Customer relationship strategies.
 A relationship strategy may be possible with some patients and other customers but not with others.
 The relationship strategies you do have may need to be distinctly different for each patient group, customer group, and market segment.
 They may also need to be distinctly different during the different stages of patients’ and other customers’ relationships with you.